 Almost Heaven by Judith McNaught is a historical romance set in the aristocratic world of the 19th Century in Britain.
 The story of the novel focuses on Elizabeth Cameron and Ian Thornton’s love story which is adventurous, passionate, and dramatic.

-Elizabeth Cameron is introduced to the London society and immediately is a hit among her peers.
+Elizabeth Cameron is introduced to London society and immediately is a hit among her peers.
 Ian Thornton is considered an outcast because he doesn’t have any title to his name.
 From the first time Elizabeth and Ian meet, there is chemistry straight away.
 Elizabeth doesn’t need to play dumb or hide her opinions and concerns in front of him like she has been taught to do.
-They are drawn to each other and Elizabeth especially is scared of her pull towards Ian.
-She is discovered in Ian’s arms and her reputation is blown to pieces and she has been hiding from the world at her home in Havenhurst ever since then.
+They are drawn to each other and Elizabeth especially is scared of her pull toward Ian.
+She is discovered in Ian’s arms and her reputation is blown to pieces she has been hiding from the world at her home in Havenhurst ever since then.

 The history between Elizabeth and Ian is unraveled after the first couple of chapters and it gives you a complete sense of Elizabeth’s side of the story.
 The story sets a good pace right from the start and keeps you hooked.
-Elizabeth’s father left her and her half brother Robert is huge debt and after Robert disappears, the burden falls on her.
+Elizabeth’s father left her and her half-brother Robert is in huge debt and after Robert disappears, the burden falls on her.
 It is revealed in the flashback how the Camerons’ have been struggling financially which is why it was important for Elizabeth to get marriage proposals in the first place.
 Things have become harder for her since the entire Ian chapter and now she is left at her uncle’s mercy, her guardian, who just wants her to get married to anyone if he can help financially.

 Elizabeth and Ian’s attraction to each other is stronger when they meet again but both have their misgivings about each other.
 Ian is a hard man.
 He is arrogant, shrewd, handsome, and very intelligent.
-In the beginning a lot of times, he comes across a little too harsh but then as you get to know about him more, it gets clearer.
+In the beginning a lot of times, he comes across as a little too harsh but then as you get to know about him more, it gets clearer.
 He has reasons to behave and think the way he does, it is his defense mechanism.
 Once he decides to be open and vulnerable with Elizabeth, he is the sweetest and the most supportive person in her life.
 He is almost perfect, I loved him.

 The main draw of the story, for me, was the characters.
 Elizabeth and Ian’s characters are relatable and compelling.
 Their love story is dramatic and conflict-ridden but the chemistry between them is established since their first meeting.
 There are so many cute moments that seem to happen naturally in the plot which makes their love story better.
-The change in narration from Elizabeth’s point of view to Ian helped me understand both the characters and find them endearing.
+The change in narration from Elizabeth’s point of view to Ian’s helped me understand both characters and find them endearing.
 The setting of the story and descriptions are well written.
-It paints a vivid picture in your head about life in the 19th century.
+It paints a vivid picture in your head of life in the 19th century.
 The only complaint I have is that towards the end it seems a little rushed.
 I don’t agree with the decision Elizabeth makes about Ian under her brother’s influence.
-All the conflicts are resolved in the end when Elizabeth and Ian talk things out between them.
+All the conflicts are resolved at the end when Elizabeth and Ian talk things out between them.

 Almost Heaven is a love story full of passion, betrayal, conflict, and drama.
 This is the first historical romance novel that I have completely read.
 Once I started to read the book, I had to finish it soon because I couldn’t wait to find out or even predict what was going to happen next.
 Overall, I really enjoyed the story and it was a refreshing read.